Skip to main content

 TaskList.tsx

-/* You can include ... */
+/* You can include the optional segment ... */

 <Link to="/task/:id/details" params={{ id: 1 }}>